zhanghaotian1018/MouldCTSegNet/README.md

 ---
 ## Pipeline Overview
 The complete workflow consists of four main steps:
-1. **​Training​​**: Use trainer.pyto train the segmentation model
+1. **Training**: Use trainer.pyto train the segmentation model
-2. **​​Prediction​​**: Use predict.pyto generate segmentation masks
+2. **Prediction**: Use predict.pyto generate segmentation masks
-3. ​**​Region Extraction​​**: Use ExtractCertainCategory.pyto extract specific regions
+3. **Region Extraction**: Use ExtractCertainCategory.pyto extract specific regions
-4. **​​3D Reconstruction​​**: Use 3D_Reconstruction.pyfor 3D visualization and reconstruction
+4. **3D Reconstruction**: Use 3D_Reconstruction.pyfor 3D visualization and reconstruction

 ### Dataset Preparation
 To train the MouldCTSegNet model, we need to prepare the dataset of bronze casting moulds and cores.